mt-class/penn/hw1.md

         due 24 hours after the leaderboard closes.
 Your report does not need to be long, but it should at minimum address the following points:

-        * **Motivation**: Why did you choose the model you experimented with?
+        * **Motivation**: Why did you choose the models you experimented with?

-        * **Description of model or algorithm**: Describe mathematically or algorithmically what you did.
+        * **Description of models or algorithms**: Describe mathematically or algorithmically what you did.
-          Your description should be clear enough that someone else in the class could implement it.
+          Your descriptions should be clear enough that someone else in the class could implement them.
-          What is your model?
-How did you optimize it?
-How did you align with it?
+          What are your models?
+How did you optimize them?
+How did you align with them?
           What were the values of any fixed parameters you used?

         * **Results**: You most likely experimented with various settings of any models you implemented.